stahura/domo-react-template/README.md

 4. Once it is built, `npm start` to test if everything builds properly
 5. The app should now be running properly

+## How to deploy

+1. From the root of the directly, `npm run build`
+2. `cd build`
+3. `domo publish`
+4. If it is your first time using `domo publish` on this app, your app will not have a design ID.
+    When you publish, your `build/manifest.json` will have a design ID.
+Copy that id to `public/manifest.json`.
+This ensures that when you publish down the road, it won't create copies of your app but will instead update the same app each time.
+5. In your domo instance go to `Asset Library`.
+Select your app, you can then create a card with your app

 ## Requirements

 Domo app developer documentation can be found [HERE](https://developer.domo.com/docs/dev-studio/dev-studio-overview)